ImagingInformatics/hackathon-docs/apis/dicom-to-jpg-png.md

 # How To Convert DICOM To JPG or PNG

 ## Introduction
-DICOM is a container, which in the combines a header (metadata like patient ID, study date, etc) with pixel data (i.e. the image itself).
-The latter may be uncompressed data (i.e. bitmap) or could be compressed into one of the many codecs suported by the DICOM standard, such as JPEG-LS, JPEG 2000 and more recently High-Throughout JPEG 2000 (HTJ2K).
-Sometimes it is easier to extract the pixel data into a simple JPG or PNG file to work with the images, how to do so is described in this article via two methods: 1) DICOMweb and 2) Command-line utilities.
+DICOM is a container, which combines a header (metadata like patient ID, study date, etc) with pixel data (i.e. the image itself).
+The latter may be uncompressed data (i.e. bitmap) or could be compressed into one of the many codecs suported by the DICOM standard, such as JPEG-LS, JPEG 2000 and more recently High-Throughput JPEG 2000 (HTJ2K).
+Sometimes it is easier to extract the pixel data into a simple JPG or PNG file to work with the images, and how to do so is described in this article via two methods: 1) DICOMweb and 2) Command-line utilities.
 You could also achieve the same things via code/scripting using a DICOM library but that's out of scope for this article.

-Do remember that DICOM may not always contain pixel data.
+*Note:* do remember that DICOM may not always contain pixel data.
 There are types of DICOM objects which are purley metadata-based like Structured Reports (SR) and Key-Object Selection (KOS) as two examples.

 ### 1. Extracting JPG/PNG Via DICOMweb
 Check your server's DICOM conformance statement to ensure it supports the `/rendered` call in WADO-RS.
 See the [DICOM standard](https://www.dicomstandard.org/using/dicomweb/retrieve-wado-rs-and-wado-uri) for more details.
 We use [Orthanc](https://www.orthanc-server.com/) and know that it supports this call.